talkable/talkable-docs/source/campaigns/views/notifier_offers_share_via_email_reminder.rst

 .. include:: /partials/common.rst

 .. meta::
-   :description: Sometimes you need only one email to remind a Friend about your offer — just check on the checkbox on the Advocate Share Page.
+   :description: Sometimes you need only one email to remind a Friend about your offer — just check on the checkbox on the Advocate Signup/Share Page.

 .. _friend_share_email_reminder_view: